xgenmedia/massive-display/README.md

 # massive-display
  The git repositiry for the codes of massive display printing project.
-Coding done with code igniter
+Coding done with codeigniter

-Edited by Dipanjan